manulorente/linux-foundation-lfs101/README.md

 Linux is a multi-user operating system, meaning more than one user can log on at the same time.

-- To identify the current user, type whoami.
+- To identify the current user, type `whoami`.
-- To list the currently logged-on users, type who.
+- To list the currently logged-on users, type `who`.

-Giving who the -a option will give more detailed information
+Giving who the `-a` option will give more detailed information

 ![Who](images/who.png)

 In Linux, the command shell program (generally bash) uses one or more startup files to configure the user environment.
-Files in the /etc directory define global settings for all users, while initialization files in the user's home directory can include and/or override the global settings.
+Files in the `/etc` directory define global settings for all users, while initialization files in the user's home directory can include and/or override the global settings.

 The startup files can do anything the user would like to do in every command shell, such as: